 Stock options that have been granted under the LTIP expire ten years from the grant date and vest ratably over their three-year service period.
-The exercise price for an option granted under the LTIP is the closing price of the Company's Class A Common Stock on the grant date.
+The exercise price for an option granted under the LTIP is the closing market price of the Company's Class A Common Stock on the grant date.
 Compensation cost for stock options is based on the grant-date fair value of the award, which is then recognized ratably over the vesting period of three years.
+No stock options were granted during the years ended December 31, 2023, 2022 and 2021.